NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/research.md

 	    * <a href="https://github.com/NVIDIA-AI-IOT/whisper_trt" target="_blank">whisper_trt</a> for Orin Nano
 	    * Open Q&A
 -->
-The agenda will be listed here beforehand - post to the forum to add agenda items.
+Please join the `#events` channel on the [Discord](https://discord.gg/BmqNSK4886){:target="_blank"} server for the latest info.
 The meetings will be recorded so anyone unable to attend live can watch them after.

 ## Past Meetings